 Chambers has a welcoming, diverse, and informal atmosphere in its spacious accommodation overlooking Gray’s Inn Walks.
 It is common for members of chambers to visit colleagues in each other’s rooms to chew over a difficult point of law, to go for drinks on an evening after work, or simply to catch-up.
 Pupils are invited to many Chambers events, where they can socialise with 3VB’s barristers, who come from a broad range of backgrounds, including a significant number who have worked in other careers before coming to the Bar and one of the highest proportions of BME Juniors amongst commercial sets.

-Pupils are offered a substantial pupillage award: currently fixed at £70,000 for the year 2021/22 (and £75,000 from 2023), £20,000 of which may be drawn down during the BPTC year.
+Pupils are offered a substantial pupillage award: currently fixed at £75,000 from 2023/24, £20,000 of which may be drawn down during the BPTC year.
+This will increase to £80,000 from October 2024.
 The self-employed nature of the Bar means that earnings thereafter cannot be predicted precisely, but we believe that new tenants at 3VB are well rewarded by comparison with their peers at commercial solicitors’ firms, or elsewhere at the Bar, enjoying good earnings from a very early stage.
 Tenants pay rent depending upon their seniority, with new tenants paying a specially reduced rate.

 During pupillage, chambers provide structured commercial advocacy exercises each term so that pupils can refine their skills before they put them into practice in court.
 Further, there are genuine opportunities, both in the second six months of pupillage and early on in tenancy, for pupils and new tenants to appear alone in court and gain written and oral advocacy experience on their own account.
 This experience and responsibility – increasingly rare in the top commercial sets – is invaluable for junior tenants developing their own practices, as it means that they keep these decision-making and oral advocacy skills fresh for the time they are ready for larger unled cases.
 We also encourage our pupils to take on pro bono cases, for example with Advocate.
 Pupil supervisors will provide support and ensure that their pupils have the time they need to do pro bono work.
 We also encourage pupils and new tenants to undertake a secondment with one of 3VB’s key clients (either a solicitor’s firm or a commercial or regulatory organisation).
 Going on a secondment can create future work opportunities and establish valuable connections with clients.